omgnetwork/omgnetwork.github.io/README.md

 - `$ npm run start` -> start local server serving site on port 3000

 ### Versioning
-Note that new changes will not be reflected on the base url unless they have been versioned.
-To see the latest unversioned changes, append `/next` before the page you are visiting. ie. `http://localhost:3000/next/welcome.html` Navigating further in the app will stay on the latest changes.
+The app will render whatever is in the latest versioned folder.
+This means that new changes will not be reflected on the base url unless they have been versioned.
+Therefore, to see the latest unversioned changes, append `/next` to the base url.

+ie. `http://localhost:3000/next/welcome.html`

+Navigating further in the app will stay on the latest changes.

 To lock in the current state of docs with the next version run the following from `/website` folder.
-Please use sem-ver syntax. *This command can only be run on new versions and not on existing versions.
+Please use sem-ver syntax.

+ *This command can only be run on new versions and not on existing versions.

 - `$ npm run version <next version number>`

 Note that to make changes to old versions, you can edit the markdowns directly in their relevant folders `/website/versioned_docs/version-<0.0.1etc>`